-The research programmes require the completion of general and area modules as well as a research project.
-The completion of programme requirements will be recognized with a Master of Social Sciences (M.Soc.Sci) or a doctorate (Ph.D.) degree.
+The research programme require the completion of general and area modules as well as a research project.
+The completion of programme requirements will be recognized with a Master of Social Sciences (M.Soc.Sci.) or a doctorate (Ph.D.) degree.
 Our department offers specialization in the following areas:

 The Clinical Science and Health Psychology area have research interests in psychological and physical well-being.
 Faculty members investigate various aspects surrounding psychological disorders and symptoms, including etiology, assessment, and intervention strategies.
 Notable expertise in this area include emotion dysregulation, neuropsychology, autistic spectrum disorder, posttraumatic stress disorder, and therapy approaches like cognitive-behavioral therapy and mindfulness.
 Faculty members specializing in health psychology examines adjustment and treatment adherence to physical illness, with a particular focus on renal diseases.